 even though the balls really just go to the central area.

-Off to one side is a wide slide area that wasn’t open yet when we visited.
+Off to one side is a wide slide area that dumps into the ball pit and is really popular with preschoolers.

 The tall triple slide dumped into this area as well.

 One of the coolest slides was this tube slide.

 It must have been fun because hauling the tubes up the stairs seemed like a lot of effort.

 The climbing ramp was also pretty cool.
 You try to run as high up the ramp as you can and then slide down.

 The other features can all be accessed without paying for admission to the leisure lagoon and are not included in the leisure lagoon admission price.